hi-jin/IrvineTechHub_Arxiv_DataAnalysis/README.md

 ![](./analysis.png)
 Methodologies that appeared before transformers, such as rnn, lstm, gru, and so on, appear to have fewer and fewer keywords.

 On the other hand, LLM and reinforcement learning, which are hot keywords in recent years, are showing a very high rise.

+### Interesting facts
+- LLM Keywords Surge As ChatGPT Arrives In 2023 And It's Widely Known
+- Models such as RNN, LSTM, and GRU were frequently used for natural language processing, but there are many studies on solutions through LLM prompting, so it is thought that the frequency of keywords is not high

 ## Key Features (Scraping Method)
 ### Fast Scraps with *Multi-Threading*